jCobbSK/distributedDNA/README.md

 1. grunt generateRandomSamples:N:M -- Generates N random samples with random M positive and negative patterns each
 1. grunt generateDNA:path -- Generate complete sequence of human DNA, output file defined by path is cca 2.9GB

-### Knowing drawbacks not yet fixed
-1. After connection of first node, all pending computations are passed to that node and are not redistributed as more nodes are connecting.

 ### Contact ###